African-Robotics-Unit/hopper-controller/README.md

 2. Connect power and 5 pin CAN to the robot
 3. Power on and index the [boom](https://github.com/African-Robotics-Unit/boom-firmware)
 4. Ensure the legs are free to move and that upper links are horizontal
-5. Turn on 48V supply to the ODrive and allow the legs to fidn their index points
+5. Turn on 48V supply to the ODrive and allow the legs to find their index points
 6. Add the ```kinematics``` folder to the Matlab path
 7. Open and start `demo.slx` on the Speedgoat
 8. The green controller button will start the robot hopping and holding the red button will stop